-Holiday 2018 is on track to deliver another strong season of retail sales.
-U.S. online holiday sales are expected to reach $199.99 billion in November and December, an YoY increase of about 15.5%.
+Holiday 2019 is on track to deliver another strong season of retail sales.
+U.S. online holiday sales are projected to reach $730 billion in 2019.
 Numbers like that make all retailers keen to snag the biggest slice of holiday pie within their reach.

 1. Revisit Last Year’s Performance